Acquiring Source Code for PAs

 Go back to the home directory by

-Usually, all works unrelated to system should be performed under the home directory.
-Other directories under the root of file system (/
+cd ~Usually, all works unrelated to system should be performed under the home directory.
+Other directories under the root of file system (/) are related to system.
+Therefore, do NOT finish your PAs and Labs under these directories by sudo.

 Now acquire source code for PA by the following command: